yskmt/kaggle-facebook/README.md

 ## Observations

 * UNBALANCED SAMPLES!!!
 The number of bots are far fewer than number of human.
-Algorithm needs to accomodate this unbalanced-ness.
+Algorithm needs to accommodate this unbalanced-ness.
     * http://stats.stackexchange.com/questions/17225/when-over-under-sampling-unbalanced-classes-does-maximizing-accuracy-differ-fro
     * http://www.reddit.com/r/MachineLearning/comments/12evgi/classification_when_80_of_my_training_set_is_of/
 * Number of bids done by bidders in training data: 3071224